BRITISH SCHOOL OF MARKETING INTERNATIONAL

 If your complaint is about a member of staff, you should first write about your concern to the person, and a meeting can be arranged with the Managing Director /Director of Studies to discuss the issue.

-If your complaint is about the Head Teacher, you should write about your concern to the Managing Director.
+If your complaint is about a teacher, you should write about your concern to the Managing Director using the stages below.

 Please note: Any complaints regarding staff can be made to Miss Duygu Cevik (Managing Director) at the following email address: email@example.com